 Churn reason

-RetentBase helps teams turn "Team no longer needs the tool" into a structured churn signal, review it in one place, and decide what to change before it spreads.
+RetentBase helps teams see where "Team no longer needs the tool" is repeating, what it is costing, and what to fix before more customers leave.

 On this page